fyncom/fyncom-help/Overview-Of-FynCom-Tools.md

 You may choose to reward someone for clicking a link in your email.
 This option should only be used if you want to drive traffic to a specific landing page. <br>
 If interested in this feature, please contact us at support@fyncom.com

-## Email Case Study - FynCom &amp; Marketing Executives.
+## Email Case Study - FynCom &amp; Marketing Executives

 1,000 executives in the Marketing &amp; Advertising space were cold-emailed with information about FynCom.
 This email contained no language about them receiving a reward.
 A week later, the same 1,000 executives were sent a FynMail, which informed them that they could receive a reward by simply responding.